joshdcar/appd-azure-cloud-workshop/labs/azure-extensions/azure-extensions.md

 It's also important to understand the role of Application Insights with Azure Monitor.
 Application Insights is an APM solution that is part of the Azure Monitor family but a seperate feature.
 You wil find some scenerios such as App Services and Azure Functions where application insights is often turned on by default.
 It is generally advisable that existing Application Insights is turned off prior to configuring AppDynamics agents.
 Although scenerios where they can co-exist it is not recommended.

 > **TIP:** It is very common that customers who use Application Insights have also instrumented their applications through the SDK.
 Application Insights has historically been very SDK dependant and still requires the SDK for advanced features.
-Custom SDK code does not need to be removed for the AppDynamics agent to be functional.
+Custom SDK code does not need to be removed and does not conflict with the AppDynamics agents.

 ## Azure Monitor Extensions for AppDynamics Overview

-Azure Monitor Extensions consume Azure Monitor metric which are available in the form of Custom Metrics in AppDynamics.
-There are actually two different extensions for Azure Monitor available.
+Azure Monitor Extensions consume Azure Monitor metric which are made available in the form of Custom Metrics in AppDynamics.
+Two extensions for Azure Monitor available.
 The recommended extension, and the one in which this lab uses, is based on the .Net Agent and as such requires a Windows Server, the AppDynamics .Net Agent, the [AppDynamics Manager for .Net Agent Extensions](https://www.appdynamics.com/community/exchange/extension/appdynamics-net-agent-extension-manager/), and finally the actual [Azure Monitor .Net Extension](https://www.appdynamics.com/community/exchange/extension/azure-monitor-net-extension).

 The Azure Monitor .Net Extensions make use of the [Azure Monitor REST API](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/rest-api-walkthrough) to poll and consume metrics.
-Although knowledge of the API is not required to configure the extensions it can be helpful when understanding the varios resource configuration options.
+Although knowledge of the API is not required to configure the extensions it can be helpful when understanding the varios resource configuration options and limitations.

 ### **Access and Credentials**